learn-co-curriculum/hs-giphy-api/README.md

 Copy and paste the url into your browser to see the JSON response that Giphy is going to send back to you.
 If you see a bunch of indecipherable bunched up text, download this [JSON chrome extension](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en) to save your eyes.

 This thing probably looks intimidating, but it's essentially a nested hash.
 Let's call this hash object `response`.
-If we want to pull the `data` array of this hash that would be
+If we want to pull the `data` array out of this hash that would be

 `response["data"]`